-The Hachinohe Area is a region in the southeast of the Aomori Prefecture.
-It is made up of the city of Hachinohe and seven towns and villages in the surrounding area.
-These separate villages, towns, and cities were all once part of the domain of the Nanbu clan.
-This shared cultural history has shaped the area into a warmhearted community that is filled with amazing and unique experiences just waiting to be discovered.
-Pristine nature, amazing food, and thrilling history await any visitor brave enough to travel to Hachinohe: Japan’s Northern Frontier.
+The Hachinohe Area is a region in southeast Aomori Prefecture made up of the city of Hachinohe and seven surrounding towns and villages, which were all once part of the domain of the Nanbu clan.
+A shared cultural history has shaped the area into a warmhearted community filled with amazing and unique experiences just waiting to be discovered.
+Pristine nature, fantastic food, and thrilling history await any visitor brave enough to travel to Hachinohe: Japan’s Northern Frontier.

-Below are snapshots of each of the wonderful communities that make up the Hachinohe Area.
-Included at the end of each article is a link to pictures of each area that you can even download for free!
+Below are snapshots of each of the captivating communities that make up the Hachinohe Area.
+At the end of each article, you will find a link to pictures of each area that are free to download!

-Hachinohe is a sprawling city facing the Pacific Ocean in the southeastern area of Aomori Prefecture.
-From long ago it has been a cultural and economic center in the area as one of the main centers of the ancient Nanbu Clan.
-Today, Hachinohe is considered one of the foremost industrial cities in the northeast and is known throughout the country for the vast amount of seafood that is brought into its port.
+Hachinohe is a sprawling city that faces the Pacific Ocean in southeastern Aomori Prefecture.
+Since long ago, it has been home to cultural and economic activity as one of the centers of the ancient Nanbu Clan.
+Today, Hachinohe is considered one of northeastern Japan’s major industrial cities and is known throughout the country for the vast amount of seafood that comes through its port.

-Within the city limits is the Tanesashi Coast which is famed for its nature and beauty and just a short trip away from downtown Hachinohe which boasts some of the most bustling and outrageous nightlife in Northern Japan.
-From nature to history, industry to cuisine, there is a treasure trove of hidden secrets waiting to be found in Japan’s Northern Frontier: Hachinohe.
+Within the city limits is the Tanesashi Coast, famed for its natural beauty and proximity to downtown Hachinohe, which boasts some of the most bustling and outrageous nightlife in Northern Japan.
+Be it nature, history, industry, or cuisine, there is a treasure trove of hidden secrets waiting to be found in Japan’s Northern Frontier: Hachinohe.

-Clean and clear flows the Gonohe river through the four seasons and Gonohe town.
-A spring that shares the same source as the Gonohe river quietly bubbles out crystal cool water that is used by the town’s sake brewers to make their masterpieces.
-Brewed with this water in the harsh coldness of Aomori’s winters, one sip of Gonohe’s local sake is all it will take to evoke scenes of the pastoral setting in which it was made.
-Outside of sake, Gonohe since long ago has been an area known for its horse breeding, and as such is famed for its delicious and healthy horse meat.
-The meat has such a beautiful color to it, that it is commonly called sakura-niku or cherry blossom meat.
+Clean and clear flows the Gonohe River throughout the four seasons and through a town of the same name.
+The cool springs of this river provide the town’s saké brewers with the main ingredient in their masterpieces.
+Brewed with this water in the harsh coldness of Aomori’s winters, one sip of Gonohe’s local saké is all it takes to evoke scenes of the pastoral setting in which it was made.
+Beyond saké, the town of Gonohe has long been an area known for its horse breeding, and as such, is famed for its delicious and healthy horse meat.
+The meat has such a beautiful marbled color that it is commonly referred to as sakura-niku, or cherry blossom meat.

-Finally, completing the trifecta of ultimate meats, Gonohe is the proud originator of the Aomori Shamorock breed of Chicken.
-Often boasted as ‘Chicken fit for an Emperor’ as the chicks of the Aomori Shamorock are the only ones sent to stock the imperial household’s coops, the meat from this bird is beyond tender, rich in flavor, and of the highest quality.
+And if that wasn’t enough, Gonohe is also the proud originator of the Aomori Shamorock breed of chicken.
+Often boasted as “chicken fit for an emperor,” Aomori Shamorock chicks are the only ones sent to stock the imperial household’s coops, as the meat from this bird is beyond tender, rich in flavor, and of the highest quality.

-To drink in Gonohe is to experience the sublime, to eat in Gonohe is to enter paradise.
-Come and enjoy yourself in Gonohe.
+If to drink in Gonohe is to experience the sublime, then to eat here is to enter paradise.
+Don’t believe us?
+Come and see for yourself.

-The town of Takko is the most Southern point of Aomori, bordering both the prefecture of Iwate and Akita.
-Although it is well known for its agriculture in general and for its Takko Beef, the true king in the town of Takko is garlic.
+The town of Takko is the southernmost point of Aomori, bordering both Iwate and Akita prefectures.
+Although the town is well known for agriculture and its local Takko Beef, most people know Takko for its number one export: garlic.

-Traveling through Takko, visitors can try the town’s famous dish Takko Garlic Steak & Rice, a mouthwatering dish that turns Takko’s premium beef and famous garlic into a culinary experience.
-Next, stop by the towns Tapukopu Village, composed of century-old farmhouses where you can try your hand at making your very own Nanbu senbei.
-Finally, visit the Miroku Falls, a unique and beautiful waterfall that is beautiful to view during every season.
+Traveling through Takko, you should first try the town’s famous Takko Garlic Steak & Rice, a mouthwatering culinary experience that brings together Takko’s premium beef and renowned garlic.
+Next, stop by the town’s Tapukopu Village, composed of century-old farmhouses where you can try your hand at making your very own Nanbu senbei rice crackers.
+Finally, visit the Miroku Falls, a unique waterfall whose beauty changes with the seasons.

 The town of Nanbu spreads out from the foothills of Mt.
-Nakui to the banks of the Mabechi river.
-Rice paddies pattern the scenery and lush nature fills every corner.
-This idyllic country town is known for its abundance of fruit growing, and it is said that no matter what time of the year it is there is always something growing in Nanbu.
-True to its reputation, visitors can pick some sort of fruit during every month of the year, even during winter!
+Nakui to the banks of the Mabechi River.
+Rice paddies dot the landscape, and lush nature fills every corner.
+This idyllic country town is known for its abundance of fruit, and it is said that there is always something growing in Nanbu, no matter the season.
+True to its reputation, visitors can pick some sort of fruit every month of the year, even during winter!

 The town is also home to progressive and creative community-building projects.
-As a pioneer in green tourism, Nanbu has started several projects to boost positive interaction between locals and visitors that utilize the town’s abundance of natural beauty and agricultural activity under the town’s Tasha (robust) Village Project.
-Additionally, after passing the Nabe (hotpot) Act, every 22nd day of the month was declared nabe (hotpot) day.
-Cooking hotpot is seen as a communal event as everyone sits, cooks, talks, and eats together, so the act was made in hopes that it would bring together families and friends together and promote communication within the community.
-Continually striving to be more open within the community and to the outside world positively and responsibly, the town of Nanbu is a great village to visit.
+As a pioneer in green tourism, Nanbu has started several initiatives to create positive feedback loops between visitors and the local community that leverage the town’s abundance of natural beauty and agricultural activity as part of its Tassha Mura Project.
+And after the town passed the Nabe Hotpot Act, every 22nd day of the month is now officially Nabe Hotpot Day.
+The nabe hotpot is seen as a communal event where everyone cooks, talks, and eats together, and the act is meant to bring friends and families together and promote communication within the community.
+The town continually strives for more open and positive communication within the community and with the outside world, making Nanbu a wonderful place to visit.

-Situated at the most southeastern portion of Aomori, the town of Hashikami is known to be ‘the first to see the sunrise’ in the prefecture.
-Here you can enjoy majestic scenes of fields mountains and sea.
+Situated at the southeasternmost point of Aomori, the town of Hashikami is known to be ‘the first to see the sunrise’ in the prefecture.
+Here you can enjoy majestic scenes of fields, mountains, and sea.
 Both Mt.
 Hashikami and the Hashikami Coastline are known for their scenic beauty and are part of the Sanriku Fukko National Park’s Michinoku Shiokaze Trail.

-Hashikami is famed for its Ichigo-ni, a rich soup made with sea urchins and abalone, and its Hashikami Wase soba (buckwheat noodles), both of which can be found at several restaurants and facilities throughout town.
-Rich in seafood and local vegetables right from the field, the food in Hashikami is fresh, lively, and delicious.
+Hashikami is famed for its ichigo-ni, a rich soup made with sea urchins and abalone, and its Hashikami wase soba (buckwheat noodles), both of which can be found at several restaurants throughout town.
+With rich harvests of seafood and farm-fresh local vegetables, the food in Hashikami is fresh, lively, and delicious.

 Outside the mysterious and fantastical, Shingo is also home to pristine nature.
-From the end of April to the beginning of May the largest area of Mizubasho flowers in the Tohoku region blooms.
-Furthermore, visitors can experience an array of hands-on experiences relating to nature at the popular Maki-no-Tai Green Park recreational facility.
-The facility becomes bustling during its open season as it provides space for around 500 people to camp, along with 8 bungalows and 58 spaces for auto camping.
+From the end of April to the beginning of May, the largest area of Mizubasho flowers in the Tohoku region blooms.
+Visitors can participate in an array of nature experiences at the popular Maki-no-Tai Green Park.
+The recreational facility is a bustle of activity during its open season, with space for around 500 campers, along with eight bungalows and 58 RV camping sites.

-The town of Oirase sits on the coast of the Pacific Ocean in between the cities of Hachinohe, Towada, and Misawa.
-Easily accessible within 30 mins from both the Hachinohe JR Station and Misawa airport, Oirase enjoys a convenient location.
-The cool summer wind known as the yamase blows during the summer keeping the area cool while Oirase relatively low snowfall compared to the rest of the prefecture.
-These factors along with a growing residential population make the town a very livable place.
+The town of Oirase sits on the coast of the Pacific Ocean, surrounded by the cities of Hachinohe, Towada, and Misawa.
+Centrally located, Oirase is only 30 minutes away from both the JR Hachinohe Station and Misawa Airport.
+The cool yamase wind blows during the summer months, keeping the area cool, while Oirase has relatively low snowfall compared to the rest of the prefecture in winter.
+Along with a growing residential population, these factors make the town a comfortable place to live.

-Various events and festivals take place throughout the seasons of the year.
-Furthermore, as the seasons change so does the bountiful produce grown in the town lending excitement and flavor to the regional and seasonal dishes of Oirase.
-Enjoy visiting Oirase at any time of the year for a fun, unique, and unforgettable experience.
+Various events and festivals take place throughout each season of the year.
+As the seasons change, so do the bountiful produce grown in the town, lending excitement and flavor to the regional and seasonal dishes of Oirase.
+A visit to Oirase makes for a fun, unique, and unforgettable experience—any time of year.